Tips for Submitting an Application for Orphan Designation

-1. The required information to be included in the application is found under 21 CFR 316.20(b), shown as (9) items.
-Number the items in your application 1 though 9 and respond to the nine items as described.
+1. The required information to be included in the application is found under 21 CFR 316.20(b), shown as (8) items.
+Number the items in your application 1 though 8 and respond to the eight items as described.
 Creative numbering is not helpful.

 The application must contain a copy of every reference used in the application to document prevalence.
 While most references are from published sources, this also includes information obtained from websites.
 Provide a hard copy of the reference obtained from the Internet, plus the website address.